Anthony Brown (cornerback): 2020

 Brown re-signed with the Cowboys on a three-year contract on March 20, 2020.
 On September 19, 2020, he was placed on injured reserve with a rib injury.
 He was designated to return from injured reserve on October 7, and began practicing with the team again.
 He was activated on October 10.

-In Week 5 against the New York Giants, Brown returned a fumble forced by teammate DeMarcus Lawrence on Daniel Jones for a 29-yard touchdown during the 37–34 win.
+In Week 5 against the Giants, Brown returned a fumble forced by teammate DeMarcus Lawrence on Daniel Jones for a 29-yard touchdown during the 37–34 win.
 In Week 15 against the San Francisco 49ers, Brown recorded his first interception of the season off a pass thrown by Nick Mullens during the 41–33 win.

 2021

 Brown was named the starter at right cornerback, helping fill the void left by Chidobe Awuzie's departure in free agency.
-In a Week 12 36-33 Cowboys loss to the Las Vegas Raiders on Thanksgiving, Brown committed 4 defensive pass interference penalties for 91 yards, including one to set up the Raiders' game-winning field goal in overtime.
+In a Week 12 36–33 Cowboys loss to the Las Vegas Raiders on Thanksgiving, Brown committed 4 defensive pass interference penalties for 91 yards, including one to set up the Raiders' game-winning field goal in overtime.
 He was the first player since at least 2000 to commit 4 pass interference penalties in a single game.
 However, Brown statistically had the best season of his career, as he accumulated career-highs with 16 starts, 79 tackles (third on the team), 3 interceptions (tied for second on the team), 17 passes defensed (second on the team), one forced fumble and one defensive touchdown.

 2022

 Brown returned as the Cowboys starting cornerback in 2022.
-He suffered a torn Achilles in Week 13 and was placed on season-ending injured reserve on December 10, 2022.
+He suffered a torn Achilles tendon in Week 13 and was placed on season-ending injured reserve on December 10, 2022.

+Pittsburgh Steelers

+On August 30, 2023, Brown was signed to the practice squad of the Pittsburgh Steelers.
+He was released on September 14.

+San Francisco 49ers

+On September 19, 2023, Brown signed a one-year contract with the 49ers, but was released on September 21.
+On September 22, the 49ers re-signed Brown to a one-year contract.
+He was released by the 49ers on October 31.

+New York Jets

+On November 28, 2023, Brown was signed to the New York Jets practice squad.
+He was not signed to a reserve/future contract after the season and thus became a free agent upon the expiration of his practice squad contract.

+Carolina Panthers

+On August 3, 2024, Brown signed with the Carolina Panthers.
+He was placed on injured reserve on August 19.
+He was released on December 17.